 the total number of positive samples is less than 1, no positive samples

 The function calculates the number of positive samples to use at each stage using the following formula:

 NumCascadeStages - 1) * (1 -

-calculation does not guarantee that the same number of positive samples are
+calculation does not guarantee that the same number of positive samples

-also result in a higher overall false alarm rate.
+in a higher overall false alarm rate.

 The function calculates the number of negative samples used

 at each stage.
 This calculation is done by multiplying the number

 of positive samples used at each stage by the value of